Jim Crow Museum

 Rastus was created in 1893 by Emery Mapes, one of the owners of North Dakota's Diamond Milling Company.2 He wanted a likable image to help sell packages of "breakfast porridge."
 Mapes, a former printer, remembered the image of a black chef among his stock of old printing blocks.
 He made a template of the chef and named the product Cream of Wheat.
 The original logo showed a black chef holding a skillet in one hand and a bowl of Cream of Wheat in the other (Siegel, 1992).
 This logo was used until the 1920s when Mapes, impressed by the "wholesome" looks of a Chicago waiter serving him breakfast, created a new chef.
 The waiter was paid five dollars to pose as the second Rastus in a chef's hat and jacket.
 The image of this unknown man has appeared, with only slight modifications, on Cream of Wheat boxes for almost ninety years.

 Rastus, like Aunt Jemima, is more than a company trademark -- he is arguably a cultural icon.
 Rastus is marketed as a symbol of wholeness and stability.
 The toothy, well-dressed black chef happily serves breakfast to a nation.
 In 1898 Cream of Wheat began advertising in national magazines.
 These advertisements were often reproduced as posters.
 Many of those advertisements are, by today's standards, racially insensitive.
 For example, a 1915 Cream of Wheat poster shows "Uncle Sam" looking at a picture of Rastus holding a bowl of the cereal.
 The caption reads "Well, You're Helping Some!"
-This may have been a suggestion that blacks were contributing little to the war effort.
+This may have been a suggestion that black people were contributing little to the war effort.
 A 1921 Cream of Wheat poster shows a young white boy sitting in a rickshaw that is being pulled by an elderly black man.
 The man has stopped to smoke.
 The smiling boy, waving a whip-like stick, says, "Giddap, Uncle."
 Often Rastus is portrayed as barely literate.
 In a 1921 advertisement, Rastus, smiling, his gums showing, holds a sign which reads:

 Maybe Cream of Wheat aint got no vitamines.
 I dont know what them things is.
 If they's